Skip to main content

 Well-Motivated Team

 Remember that a well-motivated and trained team makes the project manager's job much easier during the project.
 It is vital that the users know how to use Groundhawk well before starting.
-Think that to prevent most of the mistakes takes only an hour of training whereas an untrained person mapping and making mistakes can easily generate need to later correct the mistakes that cost and take days of work to fix.

 What Would You Like to Learn Next?